onnasuzy/First-Website/README.md

 # First-Website
 This is an I4G*Zuri Training task which was given after lessons on introduction to HTML and CSS.
-It is a website that consists 4 webpages.
+It is a website that consists 4 webpages - Home, Contact, Registration and Login Pages.